julieqiu/librarianx/README.md

 ### Library Types

-Librarianx supports three types of libraries, distinguished by the keys used in their `librarian.yaml` entry.
+Librarian supports three types of libraries, distinguished by the keys used in their `librarian.yaml` entry.

 #### 1. Fully Handwritten